factom-protocol/FIS/FIS/DID.md

 -   Signer key MUST be of the same or higher priority than all keys being added/replaced/retired (checking the optional priorityRequirement element)

+-   The management key must have a full key identifier matching the current chain ID

 -   Signature MUST be over sha256( sha256( ExtID[0] + ExtID[1] + ExtID[2] +
     ExtID[4] + … + ExtID[n] + Content) )